Generation and Simplicity in the Airplane Rearrangement Group: The Airplane limit space and its rearrangements

 \subsection{Components of the Airplane limit space}

 Consider the Airplane replacement system depicted in Figure \ref{fig_replacement_A}.
 Note that each expansion of the base graph is a planar graph, thus it can be embedded in the Euclidean plane.
 When a blue edge is expanded, two new red edges are generated, and this pair of red edges encloses a connected region of the plane.
 These regions appear in each subsequent graph of the full expansion sequence, and then in the limit space, as exemplified in Figure \ref{fig_A_comp}.
 We call \textbf{component} any of these regions.
 The component colored in blue in Figure \ref{fig_A_comp} is called \textbf{central component} and it is denoted by $C_0$.
+It is not hard to see that elements of $T_A$ map components to components.